-The following provides synopses of the City's current affordable housing practices, including policies, procedures, ordinances, and regulations.
+The following provides synopses of the City's current affordable housing practices, including policies,1 procedures, ordinances, and regulations.
 The following also outlines the AHAC's evaluation of the recommendations to incentivize affordable housing that were previously approved in 2014.
 As part of the evaluation, the AHAC continued, modified, or removed some recommendations and added new recommendations as relevant.
 Recommendations for incentives are organized by the strategic incentives cited in the Florida statute respective to the SHIP program funding.
-Florida Statute Section 420.9076 cites 11 areas of affordable housing incentives for examination by the AHAC.
-The AHAC evaluated the City's implementation of various incentives in these 11 areas and recommended other areas not cited in the statute.
+Florida Statute Section 420.9076 cites 11 areas of affordable housing incentives in these 11 areas and recommended other areas not cited in the statute.